-- 8.1 Minutes will be kept of each meeting of the SCJC recording the members present, apologies tendered and accepted for non attendance, issues considered, decisions reached and resolutions passed. - 8.2 Within fifteen working days of a meeting, draft minutes (as revised or approved by the Chair) will be circulated to all members and will be published on the SCJC website in draft form.
-The draft minutes will be tabled at the next meeting for approval.
-Once approved, minutes will be published on the SCJC website in final form and the draft minutes removed. - 8.3 Where those present at a meeting of the SCJC or any of its committees determine that any part of the business conducted is confidential, that part of the proceedings will be minuted separately and will not be published under standing order 8.2. - 8.4 All or part of a SCJC or committee meeting may be held in the absence of non-members where those present determine that their presence may hinder free and open discussion of an item of business. - 8.5 Agendas and papers for meetings will be published online alongside draft minutes within fifteen working days of a meeting, excluding: draft rules, private papers and any papers or part thereof relating to an item determined to be confidential under standing order 8.3.
+- 8.1 Minutes will be kept of each meeting of the SCJC recording the members present, apologies tendered and accepted for non-attendance, issues considered, decisions reached and resolutions passed. - 8.2 Within fifteen working days of a meeting, draft minutes (as revised or approved by the Chair) will be issued via the website portal and members will be invited to provide comments within 7 working days.
+A nil response will be treated as indicating approval of the draft minutes.
+When approved, the minutes will be published on the website in their final form. - 8.3 Where those present at a meeting of the SCJC or any of its committees determine that any part of the business conducted is confidential, that part of the proceedings will be minuted separately and will not be published under standing order 8.2. - 8.4 All or part of a SCJC or committee meeting may be held in the absence of nonmembers where those present determine that their presence may hinder free and open discussion of an item of business. - 8.5 Agendas and papers for meetings will be published online alongside draft minutes within fifteen working days of a meeting, excluding: draft rules, private papers and any papers or part thereof relating to an item determined to be confidential under standing order 8.3.